-With more than 70% of Irvine’s population holding at least a bachelor’s degree, three libraries and eight universities, you won’t have trouble finding someone to have a good conversation over a cup of coffee.
+With more than 70 percent of Irvine’s population holding at least a bachelor’s degree, three libraries and eight universities, you won’t have trouble finding someone to have a good conversation with over a cup of coffee.

 - Irvine Spectrum Center

 This is the place where you can watch any movie of your choice.
-This massive a theater, that once used to be the biggest movie theater on the West Coast, stands proudly with 21 screens.
+This is a massive theater that once used to be the biggest movie theater on the West Coast, and it stands proudly with 21 screens.
 I’ve been at the Irvine Spectrum Center, and trust me, it’s still as breathtaking.

 - Le Diplomat Café at UC Irvine

 This is where you’ll find the best sandwiches in Irvine.
 No, not subways, sandwiches, both hot and cold!
 And the best part is that they’re all available at affordable rates so that students can enjoy ‘em.
 And don’t forget to ask for garlic sauce.
 You can thank me later.

 - Vietnamese Style Coffee